oblongcoffee/mandoco/README.md

 # mandoco

 heya
-I'm building a shitty website for lols.
+I'm building a website for lols.